interaction-lab/HARMONI/harmoni_actuators/harmoni_tts/README.md

 ## Usage
 ### Local TTS service
 To set up the local TTS service, first run `sh harmoni_actuators/harmoni_tts/setup_tts.sh` from the HARMONI directory to install the local TTS models, configuration files, and dependencies.
+The local TTS models and config files will be placed in the `harmoni_models/tts` directory.

 ## Parameters